mfussenegger/nvim-jdtls/README.md

 ### nvim-dap configuration

-`nvim-jdtls` includes functionality to discover main classes and create `nvim-dap` configuration entries for them.

-To discover the main classes you have to call `require('jdtls.dap').setup_dap_main_class_configs()` or use the `JdtUpdateDebugConfigs` command.
-It will only discover classes once eclipse.jdt.ls fully loaded the project.
-Depending on the project that may take a while.
-Because of that, calling `require('jdtls.dap').setup_dap_main_class_configs()` as part of an `on_attach` handler may not work well.

-For manual configuration see [nvim-dap Adapter Installation Wiki](https://codeberg.org/mfussenegger/nvim-dap/wiki/Java).
+Running `:DapNew` will automatically discover main classes in your project if the `java-debug` bundles are installed and configured correctly.

+If you need additional configurations you can either add project local configurations in `.vscode/launch.json` or extend the `dap.java.configurations` list.
+See `:help dap-configuration`.

-To get an overview of all available `attach` and `launch` options, take a look at [java-debug options](https://github.com/microsoft/vscode-java-debug#options).
+To get an overview of all available `attach` and `launch` options, take a look at [java-debug options][java-debug-options].
 Keep in mind that any `java.debug` options are settings of the vscode-java client extension and not understood by the debug-adapter itself.

 ### vscode-java-test installation